Welcome

 Location

-Please note the room is up 3 flights of stairs.
-If this presents a problem to you then please do let me know so I can work out alternative arrangments if possible.
+Please note the room is up quite a few stairs.
+If this presents a problem then please let me know so we can make alternative arrangments where possible.